Downsizing can be an option

 LISTED FOR SALE BY NELA HOMES, INC: 6221 Mt.
 Angelus Place, Los Angeles 90042

-OFFERED FOR SALE AT $1,295,000
+OFFERED AT $1,295,000

 GREAT OPPORTUNITY TO BE PART OF ONE OF THE MOST EXCLUSIVE AND SECLUDED AREAS IN HIGHLAND PARK, Mount Angelus.
 This hilly and picturesque neighborhood of about 150 charming homes is one of the most sought-after areas in all of Highland Park.